 He then took us to the T.A.T office, which was located near the train station.
 When we got there it seemed like every other travel agent that I had seen so far.
 I had began to become more sceptical.

-The travel agent was also very convincing and I needed to book our onward journey to Chiang mai in the coming days.
+The travel agent was also very convincing and I needed to book our onward journey to Chiang Mai in the coming days.
 I booked our tickets, not knowing whether we would actually get them or not.

 There didn’t appear to be any communication between the travel agent and our driver, so I still wasn’t sure if I was being scammed or not.
 Our driver then took us to our next temple, Wat Sommonat with it’s “Lucky Buddha”.
 This is where the next person in the scam came into play.